Graduate Catalog

 Educational Specialist in Advanced Leadership

 Coursework accumulated in the Lewis & Clark doctoral program will be accepted for the educational specialist degree.
 The program director will assess a student's transcript of applicable doctoral coursework to identify at least 36 hours of work (of the possible 46 hours of doctoral coursework, excluding dissertation hours).
-Courses offered at the time the student entered the program will be taken into consideration for degree credit, as will courses selected from the 14 elective credits brought into the program.
+Courses offered at the time the student entered the program will be taken into consideration for degree credit, as will courses selected from the 14 elective credits.
 (Students should review the official course planning sheets for each cohort.)

 A capstone/culminating written and oral project will require students to synthesize and integrate their learning over time into a written report and public demonstration.
 For this project, students will register for 1-2 semester hours of EDLL 799 Independent Study, which must be completed within one semester.